 From prehistoric torches, moccasins, gourd bowls, and woven cloth, to petroglyph, mussel shells and cords.

-In 1941, Mammoth became a protected Nation Park with more than 400 miles of surveyed passageways.
+In 1941, Mammoth became a protected National Park with more than 400 miles of surveyed passageways.